Secondary school & Gymnasium

 Secondary school

-Students who remain with us after 9th grade can seamlessly Gymnasium to our Gymnasium and work toward the International Baccalaureate (IB) Diploma (available from summer 2028).
-If students leave the school during grades 7–9, they are well prepared for the transition to public Swiss educational pathways – whether to Sek A or Gymnasium to basic vocational training (EFZ/EBA, with the option of vocational baccalaureate BMS), which combines practical work experience with recognized school qualifications.
+Students who remain with us after 9th grade can transition to our Gymnasium and work toward the International Baccalaureate (IB) Diploma (available from summer 2028).
+If students leave the school during grades 7–9, they are well prepared for the transition to public Swiss educational pathways – whether to Sek A or gymnasium to basic vocational training (EFZ/EBA, with the option of vocational baccalaureate BMS), which combines practical work experience with recognized school qualifications.

 In the canton of Zurich, compulsory schooling lasts eleven years (Kindergarten + Primary + Secondary I).
 Students typically finish around age 15/16 and then enter Sekundarstufe II: Gymnasium, Fachmittelschule, or an apprenticeship.